 A cheque for £200 and an invitation to make a short presentation at the WOS Annual Conference, and to submit a paper, based on their dissertation, for publication in the WOS journal, Birds in Wales.

 How do I enter?

-The closing date for the 2018 award is 30th September 2018.
-The application form and guidance notes are available here for download.
+Applications for the 2018 award have now closed.
+Applications for the 2019 award will open in summer 2019.
+Meanwhile, the application form and guidance notes are available here for download.

 Who has received a Student Research Award?